MPRAhub/MPRAbase-Builder/README.md

 # MPRAbase-Builder

-The purpose of the MPRAbase-Builder repository is for semi-automating how to contribute a NextGenerationSequencing **(NGS) object** to MPRAbase.
-Here we provide an automated MPRAsnakeflow primary quality control report in Rmarkdown format and data wrangling your NGS object for contributing to MPRAbase.
+The MPRAbase-Builder repository serves the purpose of semi-automating the process of contributing a Next Generation Sequencing (NGS) object to MPRAbase.
+It provides an automated MPRAsnakeflow primary quality control report in Rmarkdown format, as well as the library(MPRAbase) data wrangling capabilities for preparing your NGS object for submission to MPRAbase.